 Built by J.O.
-Trethewey (owner of the Abbotsford Lumber Company) in 1919-1920 near Mill Lake, Trethewey House is a craftsman-style 1920s house museum operated by the MSA Museum Society.
+Trethewey (owner of the Abbotsford Lumber Company) in 1919-1920 near Mill Lake, Trethewey House is a craftsman-style 1920s house museum operated by the Heritage Abbotsford Society.
 Step into the past with us – see 1920s artifacts from around Abbotsford, hear stories from the House and from the local community and learn about the history of the city and inhabitants of the City in the Country.

 Experience Abbotsford’s past.
 Experience Trethewey House.